necauqua/starsector-fixes/readme.md

 that were previously part of JVM.

 ### JVM 8
-To make starsecotr work with JVM 8 you need to add those JVM parameters to the launch script:
+To make starsector work with JVM 8 you need to add those JVM parameters to the launch script:
 ```
 -XX:+UnlockDiagnosticVMOptions
 -XX:-BytecodeVerificationRemote